Mitch Michaels

 Mitch Michaels (born Richard Salchow in Cleveland, Ohio on March 20, 1948) is an American rock and roll radio disc jockey.
 Known for his contributions to many spots on the Chicago radio dial, he is best known for helping start WXRT-FM and for his work at WKQX-FM, WLUP-FM "The Loop" and WCKG-FM in Chicago, Illinois.
 Michaels has been on the air since his first radio job at WHFS-FM in Bethesda, Maryland in 1968.
-He is currently the afternoon drive host on WERV-FM 95.9 "The River" in Aurora, Illinois.
+He most recently was 'Doin The Cruise' in the afternoon on WERV-FM 95.9 "The River" in Aurora, Illinois.